yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01a-Advanced_CPP.md

 ```
 If we run the program, `"dummy"` is printed out.
 So this is how we use a `const` reference return value.

 Let's consider remove reference and return `const` string.
 Now the `const` is completely useless, because the `name` is return by value.
-So what the function return is the copy of the `name`, which is a ***temporary***.
+So what the method return is the copy of the `name`, which is a ***temporary***.
 And it doesn't make any sense for a temporary to be defined as `const`:
 ```
 class Dog {
     ...